Table of Contents

 - “Support Phase”abilities on cards in play activate now.

-- Supporting: Can be done either from hand or the top of the deck (face down!), using cards with “Support” in their text box (usually Digimon or Options), in this order:
+- Supporting: Support-timing cards (usually Digimon or Options) may be played either from hand or the top of the deck (face down!), in this order:

-- Non-turn player declares their Support (or lack thereof) first.
+- Non-turn player plays 1 Support card (or lack thereof) first.

-- Turn player then declares their Support (or none).
+- Turn player then plays 1 Support (or none).
 Your advantage for being the turn player is playing second and knowing what is coming!

 - Resolve Support cards starting with the TURN-player.
 They play last but resolve first!
 Just remember: last-in, first-out.